beingEniola/Pizza-Runner/README.md

 In this analysis, I addressed 25 business questions covering the following focus areas:

-1. Pizza Metrics: performance and sales trends.
+A. Pizza Metrics: performance and sales trends.
-2. Runner and Customer Experience: order fulfillment and delivery efficiency.
+B. Runner and Customer Experience: order fulfillment and delivery efficiency.
-3. Ingredient Optimization: pizza compositions, popular extras, exclusions, and total ingredient consumption.
+C. Ingredient Optimization: pizza compositions, popular extras, exclusions, and total ingredient consumption.
-4. Pricing and Ratings: Revenue and profitability analysis
+D. Pricing and Ratings: Revenue and profitability analysis

 #### A. Pizza Metrics